Tutorial Gateway

 employee[3] # Index Values: 1 = Id, 2 = Name, 3 = Occupation, 4 = Salary

-We can also access the Data frame elements using the [[ double brackets.
-In this example, we show how to access the data frame items using this [[.
-This will return the result as a Vector with Level information
+We can also access the R Data frame elements using the [[ double brackets.
+This example shows how to access the data frame items using this [[.
+It will return the result as a Vector with Level information.

 Id <- c(1:6)